ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Colostomy for rectal cancer.
 Less often, a person with rectal cancer may need to have a colostomy.
 This is a surgical opening, or stoma, through which the colon is connected to the abdominal surface to provide a pathway for waste to exit the body.
 This waste is collected in a pouch worn by the patient.
 Sometimes, the colostomy is only temporary to allow the rectum to heal, but it may be permanent.
 With modern surgical techniques and the use of radiation therapy and chemotherapy before surgery when needed, most people who receive treatment for rectal cancer do not need a permanent colostomy.
 Learn more about colostomies.

 Radiofrequency ablation (RFA) or cryoablation.
-Some patients may be able to have surgery on the liver or lungs to remove tumors that have spread to those organs.
-Other ways include using energy in the form of radiofrequency waves to heat the tumors, called RFA, or to freeze the tumor, called cryoablation.
+Some patients may have surgery on the liver or lungs to remove colorectal cancer that has spread to those organs.
+Optional treatments include using energy in the form of radiofrequency waves to heat the tumors, called RFA, or to freeze the tumor, called cryoablation.
 Not all liver or lung tumors can be treated with these approaches.
 RFA can be done through the skin or during surgery.
 While this can help avoid removing parts of the liver and lung tissue that might be removed in a regular surgery, there is also a chance that parts of tumor will be left behind.

 Side effects of surgery